Azerbaijan–Mexico relations: History

 In May 1978, Mexican President, José López Portillo, visited Baku during a visit to the USSR.
 In April 1982, future President Heydar Aliyev paid a visit to Mexico as head of a Soviet delegation and met with President Portillo.
 At the time, Aliyev was only a candidate of the Soviet Politburo.
 In December 1991, Mexico recognized the independence of Azerbaijan after the Dissolution of the Soviet Union.
 On 14 January 1992, both nations established diplomatic relations.

-At first, diplomatic relations between both nations were carried out from their respective embassies; the Azeri embassy in Washington, D.C., United States and from the Mexican embassy in Ankara, Turkey.
+At first, bilateral diplomatic relations were conducted via non-resident embassies; Azerbaijan was represented from its embassy in Washington, D.C., United States, and Mexico from its embassy in Ankara, Turkey.
 In 2007, Azerbaijan opened an embassy in Mexico City.
 In 2011, the Mexican Senate recognized the Khojaly Massacre.
+However, on 8 February 2023, the Mexican Senate adopted a document recognizing the Armenian genocide committed by Ottoman forces in 1915, citing the need to protect universal human rights.

 In April 2008, Mexican Foreign Undersecretary Lourdes Aranda Bezaury paid a visit to Azerbaijan to attend the first Mexico-Azerbaijan meeting for political consultations and met with counterpart Foreign Minister Elmar Mammadyarov.
 During the visit, both nations discussed strengthening political ties and the potential for economic cooperation, trade, tourist exchange between the two countries was explored.
 Both nations also signed bilateral agreements.